AltiMario/DataCruncher/README.md

-# SeerDataCruncher release 1.1
+# DataCruncher release 2.0
-SeerDataCruncher is a Data Quality Firewall, Data Quality Monitor and ETL middleware to manage data streams on the fly.
+DataCruncher is a Data Quality Firewall, Data Quality Monitor and ETL middleware to manage data streams on the fly.

 -----------------------------